COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

-The Center's other services include:
+The Center's other services for families include:

 - Psychological testing

-- Juvenile offender counseling services
+- Juvenile offender and Problematic Sexual Behavior therapy services

-Additionally, the Center’s team members provide training to a variety of professionals, both medical and non-medical, for whom the identification, intervention, and treatment of child abuse is necessary.
+The Center staff also provides consultation to colleagues inside and outside the hospital.
+Additionally, the Center’s team members provide training to a variety of professionals, both medical and non-medical, for whom the identification, intervention and treatment of child abuse is necessary.

-The District of Columbia's Multidisciplinary Team includes the Freddie Mac Foundation Child and Adolescent Protection Center as well as the following agencies:
+The District of Columbia's Multidisciplinary Team includes the Freddie Mac Foundation Child and Adolescent Protection Center, as well as the following agencies: